Flagyl Suppositories is a brand of medicine containing the active ingredients metronidazole (other anti-infective medicines).

 Things you must not do

-Do not drink alcohol or any alcoholic drinks while taking/using Flagyl and for at least one day after finishing treatment.
+Do not drink alcohol or consume any medication containing alcohol while taking/using Flagyl and for at least one day after finishing treatment.
 The use of alcohol may make you feel very sick, vomit, have stomach cramps, headaches and flushing.

 Do not stop taking/using your medicine because you are feeling better, unless advised by your doctor.
 If you do not take/use all of the medicine prescribed by your doctor, all of the bacteria/organisms causing your infection may not be killed.
 These bacteria/organisms may continue to grow and multiply so that your infection may not clear completely or may return.